 Bachelor of Science in Business and Global Affairs

 The BSBGA degree program features a four-year sequence of signature courses with multiple off-campus experiences in Washington, D.C., and around the world.
 The first BSBGA signature course, offered in the Spring of the first year, is a degree requirement and is open to all first-year students.
-First-year students apply in April to pursue the BSBGA and, if selected, the program of study continues in the sophomore through senior years.
+Eligible first-year students apply in April to pursue the BSBGA and, if selected, the program of study continues in the sophomore through senior years.

-The diploma will indicate that the BSBGA was delivered jointly by two schools, the McDonough School of Business and the School of Foreign Service.
+The diploma will indicate that the BSBGA was delivered jointly by two schools, the McDonough School of Business and the Walsh School of Foreign Service.

-Business and Global Affairs Degree Requirements
+Business and Global Affairs Curriculum

 Business and Global Affairs Core Requirements